softwarespot/jquery-handlebars/README.md

 #### `find/get`

 Retrieve the HTML for a particular template in the content element.
-If no template is provided, then all templates will be found.
+If no template string is provided, then all templates will be found.

 #### `compiled/store`